CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/device-specific/talonfx/basic-pid-control.rst

 A Velocity closed loop can be used to maintain a target velocity (in rotations per second).
 This can be useful for controlling flywheels, where a velocity needs to be maintained for accurate shooting.

 Velocity closed loop is currently supported for all base :ref:`control output types <docs/api-reference/device-specific/talonfx/talonfx-control-intro:control output types>`.
-The units of the output is determined by the control output type.
+The units of the output are determined by the control output type.

 In a Velocity closed loop, the gains should be configured as follows: